dsoftwareinc/wiwik/docs/features/oauth.md

 wiwik can also allow maintaining its own authentication database.
-This is a valid use-case when wiwik is being tried out by a small group as it enables quick deployment without the need of configuration of any 3rd party.
+This is a valid use-case when wiwik is being tried out by a small group as it enables quick deployment without the need to configure any third party.

 ## Authorization